jlouis/etorrent/HACKING.md

     protocol which are not relevant to the initial understanding.

 An important supervisor maintains the Directory Watcher.
-This process, the `etorrent_dirwatcher' is a gen_server which is the starting entry point for the life cycle of a torrent.
-It periodically watches the directory and when a torrent is added, it will execute `etorrent_ctl:start/1' to actually start the torrent.
+This process, the `etorrent_dirwatcher` is a gen_server which is the starting entry point for the life cycle of a torrent.
+It periodically watches the directory and when a torrent is added, it will execute `etorrent_ctl:start/1` to actually start the torrent.

-The `etorrent_ctl' gen_server is an interface to start and stop torrents for real.
+The `etorrent_ctl` gen_server is an interface to start and stop torrents for real.
 Starting a torrent is very simple.
 We start up a torrent supervisor and add it to the pool of currently alive torrents.
-Nothing more happens at the top level -- the remaining work is by the torrent supervisor, found in `etorrent_torrent_sup'.
+Nothing more happens at the top level -- the remaining work is by the torrent supervisor, found in `etorrent_torrent_sup`.

 ### The etorrent module

-The module `etorrent' is an interface to etorrent via the erl shell.
-Ask it to give help by running `etorrent:help()'.
+The module `etorrent` is an interface to etorrent via the erl shell.
+Ask it to give help by running `etorrent:help()`.

 ## Dependencies